Loan Product Advisor FAQ

 No. ACE is only available through Loan Product Advisor 4.3 or higher.
-We encourage customers to use Loan Product Advisor to get the most benefit in their underwriting process and the integration of our tools.
-If you haven’t updated your system yet, check with your vendor to learn its implementation timeline for updating to Loan Product Advisor so that you can take advantage of this and other offerings, and have access to other enhancements that are coming soon.
+If you haven’t updated your system yet, check with your vendor to learn its implementation timeline for updating Loan Product Advisor so that you can take advantage of this and other offerings, and have access to other enhancements that are coming soon.

 Yes.
-It is possible that a Home Possible mortgage may be eligible for an automated alternative to a traditional appraisal if the loan meets all ACE eligibility requirements, including the max 80% LTV/TLTV limit.
+A Home Possible mortgage may be eligible if the loan meets all ACE eligibility requirements, including the max 80% LTV/TLTV limit.

 The Loan Product Advisor Feedback Certificate provides eligibility messaging.
 If the loan is not eligible, the feedback message will note that a traditional appraisal is required.
-If you use Loan Quality Advisor®, you'll receive the same eligibility feedback message.
-The Selling System also validates the loan's ACE eligibility.
+If you use Loan Quality Advisor®, you’ll receive the same eligibility feedback message.
+Loan Selling Advisor also validates the loan’s ACE eligibility.

 We recognize the difficulties that would arise if a loan loses its ACE appraisal waiver eligibility, so we have made every effort to minimize that chance.
 The ACE offer may only change if you change one of the fields in Loan Product Advisor that impact eligibility.
 Those include: